-During the reporting period, the largest sector weightings were Information Technology and Healthcare.
+During the reporting period, the largest portfolio sector weightings were Information Technology and Consumer Discretionary.
 The largest sector overweight was Consumer Discretionary and the largest underweight was Information Technology.
 The Healthcare and Consumer Discretionary sectors provided the largest contributions to relative performance.